Closed Mondays

 Closed Mondays is an eight-minute clay animation film, created by Bob Gardiner and filmed by Will Vinton in 1974.
-It was produced by Lighthouse Productions, released by Pyramid Films in the United States, and won the Academy Award for Best Animated Short Film in 1975.
+It was produced by Lighthouse Productions, released by Pyramid Films in the United States, and won the Academy Award for Best Animated Short Film in 1975, beating Disney's Winnie the Pooh and Tigger Too.

 Plot

 The film opens with the words "CLOSED MONDAYS" written in white against a black background, filling the screen.
 Using a pull-back shot, the camera then shows the viewer that the words are part of a sign that reads: